 Anderson totaled 42 tackles (20 solo), nine tackles for a loss, 2.5 sacks, two fumble recoveries, one interception and one blocked extra point in 2017.
 During his stalwart career, he started 43 games, recording 171 tackles (96 solo), 33.5 tackles for a loss, 15.5 sacks and four blocked kicks.
 Three of his four blocked kicks were field goals; he will graduate tied for first in school history with Josh Eden (2006-07, 2010-11).

 Anderson was previously recognized on the 2016 and 2015 All-Patriot League First Teams and the 2014 Second Team.
 He became the third Bison to garner four All-Patriot League citations in his career, joining Rich Lemon (1993-96) and Julién Davenport (2013-16).
-Also a three-time Preseason All-Patriot League selection, Anderson was named to the 2017 STATS Preseason Third Team All-American and the 2018 Reese's Senior Bowl Watch List.
+Also a three-time Preseason All-Patriot League selection, Anderson was named to the 2017 STATS Preseason All-America Third Team and the 2018 Reese's Senior Bowl Watch List.

 With their 2017 recognition, Anderson, Fordham's Chase Edmonds and Lehigh's Troy Pelletier brought the list of four-time All-Patriot League honorees to 15.